jreisinger/audit/scripts/README.md

-ia
-==
+scripts
+-------

 Various (quick and dirty) scripts used during audit engagements.

-Scripts
--------

 * `bigger.pl` - find files bigger than some size
 * `cnt-files.pl` - count files on Linux/Unix created by a certain user